what is a major problem with reverse osmosis?

 • Production defects can occur with any manufacturer.
 Malfunctions often occur shortly after purchasing a filter and are usually covered by the manufacturer's warranty.

-• Other issues can be associated with operation and maintenance.
-Let's take a closer look at the most common problems: water leaks, unpleasant taste, and slow tank filling.
+• Other reverse osmosis troubleshooting can be associated with operation and maintenance.
+Let's take a closer look at the most common reverse osmosis system problems: water leaks, unpleasant taste, and slow tank filling.

 • Limited water supply